Zeromalist – Zero is more

 : You probably won't mind wearing the same model of underwear, pants, or shoes every day, but having a few different (but similar) shirts is pretty efficient at making you feel like you're wearing a different outfit.

-: No need to do laundry for colors, which actually saves quite some time, I'd say half an hour per week.
+: No need to do laundry for white or colors, only one batch of black.
+That actually saves quite some time, I'd say half an hour per week.

 : Well obviously, to many people, this is depressing as hell.
-Being an ex-metalhead, it doesn't bother me to wear a lot of black, but it would definitely be an issue for people who like to wear joyful clothes, or people who care about their looks.
+Being sort of a metalhead, it doesn't bother me to wear a lot of black, but it would definitely be an issue for people who like to wear joyful or various clothes.

 Health, and more